nicholassm/disruptor-rs/README.md

 A key feature that this library supports is multiple producers from different threads that neither of the above libraries support (at the time of writing).

+# Contributions

+You are welcome to create a Pull-Request or open an issue with suggestions for improvements.

+Changes are accepted solely at my discretion and I will focus on whether the changes are a good fit for the purpose and design of this crate.

 # Roadmap

 1. Verify correctness with Miri.